thinkC/react-groceries-app/README.md

 In _GroceryItem_ compoent we import _React_, _GroceryConsumer_, _moment_ from moment (we installed this earlier), and _Link_ from _react-router-dom_ .

 Next, we create convertDate function that converts the date string for _expiration_ to timestamp and we use the _moment_ funtion to convert to friendly format e.g. 10 hours ago.
 After, the _render_ method we destructure _id_, _name_, _image_, _qty_, _expiration_, _category_ that was passed as _props_ from _GroceryList_ component.
-We are also using _GroceryConsumer_ here because will need access to two functions _editGrocery_ and __removeGrocery_.
-These two functions are not created yet, but we will create them later in _context.js.
+We are also using _GroceryConsumer_ here because will need access to two functions _editGrocery_ and _removeGrocery_.
+These two functions are not created yet, but we will create them later in _context.js_.

 Next, we then pass in the values of _name_, _image_, _qty_, _category_ .
 Now when we run _npm start_ our application should have all the items displayed on our frontpage.
 Next we work on the _AddGrocery_ component.